Italian ship Alliance: History

-Commissioned on 15 April 1988 to SACLANT (Undersea Research Centre – SACLANTCEN, then named NATO Underwater Research Centre – NURC and now CMRE – Centre for Maritime Research and Experimentation) of La Spezia, under the German flag.Alliance was transferred to the Italian naval flag on 9 April 2016.
+Commissioned on 15 April 1988 to SACLANT (Undersea Research Centre – SACLANTCEN, then named NATO Underwater Research Centre – NURC and now CMRE – Centre for Maritime Research and Experimentation) of La Spezia, under the German flag.

+Alliance was transferred to the Italian naval flag on 9 April 2016.
 The vessel is crewed and operated on behalf of NATO by the Marina Militare under a Memorandum of Understanding signed on 22 December 2015.

+It took part in Nordic Recognized Environmental Picture research mission, a multi-year oceanographic research project that started in 2017 and has been conducted in different parts of the Arctic Ocean.
+The mission assess the impact of climate change in the Arctic, in particular, how the transformation of the Arctic affects sonar performance.